 (b) performed by nbn (or an Installer) in respect of an existing active nbn® Copper Pair that is being used to supply a Voiceband Service or Non-Voiceband Service to a Service Class 12, Service Class 13, Service Class 32 or Service Class 33 Premises, that will be transitioned to an Ordered Product,

-but does not include any FTTB/FTTN Subsequent Installation or FTTC Subsequent Installation.
+but does not include any FTTB/FTTN Subsequent Installation, FTTC Subsequent Installation, Initial Standard Installation (1 Port NTD) or Initial Standard Installation (4 Port NTD).

+Initial Standard Installation (1 Port NTD) means an Installation that includes the installation of a 1 Port NTD and that would otherwise be an Initial Standard Installation.

+Initial Standard Installation (4 Port NTD) means an Installation that includes the installation of a 4 Port NTD and that would otherwise be an Initial Standard Installation.

-Initial Non Standard Installation means a Non Standard Installation that is the first Installation performed by nbn (or an Installer) in respect of a Premises or Smart Location but does not include any FTTB/FTTN Subsequent Installation or FTTC Subsequent Installation.
+Initial Non Standard Installation means a Non Standard Installation that is the first Installation performed by nbn (or an Installer) in respect of a Premises or Smart Location but does not include any FTTB/FTTN Subsequent Installation, FTTC Subsequent Installation, Initial Non Standard Installation (1 Port NTD) or Initial Standard Installation (4 Port NTD).

+Initial Non Standard Installation (1 Port NTD) means an Installation that includes the installation of a 1 Port NTD and that would otherwise be an Initial Non Standard Installation.

+Initial Non Standard Installation (4 Port NTD) means an Installation that includes the installation of a 4 Port NTD and that would otherwise be an Initial Non Standard Installation.

 Migration Connection means an End User Connection in respect of a Premises:

 (a) that is Service Class 1, Service Class 2, Service Class 11, Service Class 12, Service Class 21, Service Class 22, Service Class 23, Service Class 31, Service Class 32 or Service Class 33 and is supplied with a working standard telephone service at the time at which RSP places the order for the End User Connection; and

-(b) for which nbn needs to perform an Initial Standard Installation, an Initial Non Standard Installation, FTTB/FTTN Subsequent Installation or FTTC Subsequent Installation.
+(b) for which nbn needs to perform an Initial Standard Installation, an Initial Standard Installation (1 Port NTD), an Initial Standard Installation (4 Port NTD), an Initial Non Standard Installation, an Initial Non Standard Installation (1 Port NTD), an Initial Non Standard Installation (4 Port NTD), FTTB/FTTN Subsequent Installation or FTTC Subsequent Installation.

+NTD Add means the Installation of an NTD at a Premises without disconnecting any existing NTD at that Premises.

+NTD Replace means the Installation of an NTD at a Premises and related disconnection of an existing NTD at that Premises.

+NTD Replace Outage means a Planned Outage as described in section 5.5.7 of the WBA Operations Manual.

 Planned Outage Window means:

 11:00pm to 6:00am in the place where an Outage occurs or is to occur;